MarioPereira/laravel-multiple-logs/README.md

 This supports all of the same methods the native `Log` facade does.

-The matching `auditLog()` helper method also supports them as instance methods.
+The matching `auditLogger()` helper method also supports them as instance methods.

 ### AuthLog